cliftonm/airity/README.md

 Examples
 ==
+NOTE: AS OF 4/17/2014, THESE EXAMPLE ARE OUTDATED.
+I will update the examples soon.

 Note that we use Slim and SASS for my markup, so you'll see this syntax in view pages.

 All of these example are likely to change at this point!